Updated on June 24th, 2020 by Bob Ciura

 Coca-Cola has been able to quickly grow revenue in the Del Valle brand by standardizing packaging and unifying the brand.
 The company’s standardized packaging helps consumers to quickly identify the Del Valle brand, despite several different flavors of juice.
 In addition, Coca-Cola’s bottling partners, strong distribution, and expertise in advertising have all played important parts in Del Valle’s success since the 2007 acquisition.

 Powerade was released in 1988 to compete with PepsiCo’s Gatorade brand.
-Since that time, the company has captured around 20% of the sports drink market.
-Gatorade still has a commanding market share of around 70%.
+Since that time, Powerade has reached market share of approximately 16% of the sports drink market.
+PepsiCo’s Gatorade still has a commanding market share above 70%.

 Glaceau Vitamin Water

 Glaceau Vitamin Water was acquired by Coca-Cola in 2007 for $4.1 billion.
-Along with Vitamin Water, Glaceau also sells Smart Water and Fruit Water.
+Along with Vitamin Water, Glaceau also sells Vitamin Water Zero Sugar.
 The deal was Coca-Cola’s largest acquisition at the time.

 At the time of acquisition, Glaceau had annual sales of $350 million.
 Coca-Cola acquired the company for a price-to-sales ratio of 11.7, more than 10 times the price-to-sales ratio the company paid to acquire Del Valle in the same year.

 Aquarius is the leading sports drink in Japan.
 Coca-Cola also sells water under the Aquarius brand in various countries.
-Coca-Cola release Aquarius in 1983.
+Coca-Cola released Aquarius in 1983.

 The brand’s growth model is similar to that of Powerade.
 Coca-Cola sponsors international sporting events to promote the Aquarius brand.
 The brand is most popular in Asia, especially Japan.